criblio/collector-templates/collectors/rest/proofpoint_casb/README.md

 10) If there are fields for you to fill out, you will be prompted here.
 When done, hit Replace variables.
 12) Commit and Deploy

-The scheduled is disabled by default.
+The schedule is disabled by default.
 Once you validate operation, you'll want to enable this.
 By default it would run every 5 minutes.
 Adjust as you see fit.

 ## Authors
 - Chris W (thanks, Chris!)